The human cost of dyslexia

 - withdrawing from others

 - feeling sad or hopeless

 - feeling disconnected or numb.

 Add to this an ignorance of how dyslexia can present itself, and you have someone convinced they are suitable for nothing and who is at risk of becoming a walking shell.

-In attachment terms, where this becomes most harrowing, is that the caregiver - the parent - the person who is charged with keeping them safe - has no choice but to keep depositing them back into a system where the child comes to believe there is no hope - no escape.
-No end to the ritual humiliation of being viewed as different, less than, labelled thick, stupid and, even worse told there is no such thing as dyslexia and to try harder.
+In attachment terms, where this becomes most harrowing, is that the caregiver - the person who is charged with keeping them safe - has no choice but to keep depositing them back into a system where the child comes to believe there is no hope - no escape.
+No end to the ritual humiliation of being viewed as different, less than, labelled 'thick', 'stupid' and, even worse told there is 'no such thing as dyslexia' and to 'try harder'.